ehabsmh/alx-low_level_programming/0x01-variables_if_else_while/README.md

 			if the last digit of n is less than 6 and not 0: the string and is less than 6 and not 0 followed by a new line

-Program 02: prints the alphabet in lowercase, followed by a new line.
+Program 02: Prints the alphabet in lowercase, followed by a new line.

 Program 03: Prints the alphabet in lowercase, and then in uppercase, followed by a new line.

+Program 04: Prints the alphabet in lowercase, followed by a new line
+	    Print all the letters except q and e